 Accordingly, we communicated that the company may want to consider assessing the cost and risks associated with implementing better controls over high-security keys currently in circulation and implementing those that are practical.
-In addition, it may want to consider developing a key management policy that institutes new controls and establishing a company-wide mechanism-such as a key management software-to implement them.
-The company agreed with our considerations for management and outlined actions the company planned to take by September 2024 to implement them.
+In addition, it may want to consider developing a key management policy that institutes new controls and establishing a company-wide mechanism-such as a key management software-to implement failed to return over the years, and cost-prohibitive to re-key the thousands of locks.
+The company had not, however, formally assessed the risk associated with keys currently in circulation or the practicality and benefit of taking actions to mitigate them.
+For example, re-keying locks may not be a cost-effective or practical option but verifying and documenting all current keyholders may be.